HarveyGame/ScriptableAnimationPlayer/README.md

 ```

 ## How to use in GDExtension (C++)
++ Replace the empty "godot-cpp" folder with the stable release of [Godot's provided one](https://github.com/godotengine/godot-cpp),
-+ The best way is probably to drop the "SAP" source code folder into your own GDExtension's src folder
++ The best method is to drop the "SAP" source code folder (in the src folder) into your own GDExtension's src folder
++ Either add the GDREGISTERs & includes to your own "register_types.cpp", or copy that as well
 + Ensure your SConstruct file's sources list includes the directory, or use an SConstruct file like the one included that automatically finds subfolders
 + Create a new class that inherits from the ScriptableAnimationPlayer class, example below (though you'd probably want to make a header & source file)
++ Import into "register_types.cpp" and register your new class with GDREGISTER_RUNTIME_CLASS()
 + Compile, add your new node to your animated character's root object, link "Player Path" & "Skeleton Path"
 ```
 #pragma once